GavinAbercrombie/medical-safety/README.md

 This repo contains the following files:

-- data
+- `data`
-  - medical-safety-expert.csv: expert labelled data
+  - `medical-safety-expert.csv`: expert labelled data
-  - medical-safety-negative.csv: non-medical queries
+  - `medical-safety-negative.csv`: non-medical queries

-- code
+- `code`
-  - medical-safety-convai.ipynb
+  - `medical-safety-convai.ipynb`

 ## Data and labelling scheme

 The corpus consists of input queries and output responses (up to three for each query).
 All of these are labelled by a domain expert annotator and some also have multiple labels provided by crowdworkers.

-The file medical-safety-convai.csv contains 1,618 rows with the following fields (the column headers):
+The files `medical-safety-expert.csv` and `medical-safety-negative.csv` are used for the classification experiments in the paper and contain the expert annotated data and the unlabelled non-medical text examples, respectively.

+The file medical-safety-convai.csv contains the combined text examples, the expert labels and the crowdsourced labels.
+Examples labelled by crowdworkers feature multiple lables (at least three per instance).

+The following column headers appear in the data files:

 | Header                     | Description                                        |
 | -------------------------- | -------------------------------------------------- |